 Seattle University's Integrity Formation conduct process for sexual offense, dating violence, domestic violence and stalking complaints will be prompt and equitable.
 Informal Resolution is not appropriate for sexual offense, dating violence, domestic violence or stalking cases.
 The University will investigate and resolve all complaints of sexual offense, dating violence, domestic violence and stalking in a prompt, fair, and impartial manner.

 The University will provide both the Complainant and the Respondent an explanation of the procedures to be followed during the course of the conduct process.
 The procedures will follow those that are set forth in the Redhawk Commitment and Code of Conduct, but to the extent that anything set out in those sections is inconsistent with this Policy, the procedures set out in the Policy shall apply.
 These procedures include:

-For complaints against students under the Policy, the Assistant Vice President for Institutional Equity and Associate Vice President & Dean of Students, in consultation with appropriate University officials, will review the complaint and appoint an internal or external investigator or investigative team (the “Investigator”) to conduct a prompt and fair investigation of the complaint.
+For complaints against students under the Policy, the Assistant Vice President for Institutional Equity and Associate Provost/Dean of Students, in consultation with appropriate University officials, will review the complaint and appoint an internal or external investigator or investigative team (the “Investigator”) to conduct a prompt and fair investigation of the complaint.

 The Investigator will conduct the investigation based upon the facts and circumstances reported to the University and developed through the course of the investigation.
 The investigation will include one or more interviews with the Complainant, Respondent and witnesses.
 The investigation will also include the gathering and review of any physical, documentary, or other relevant and available evidence.